ECSIS-lab/curse_of_re-encryption/distinguish_attack/README.md

 a bit-sliced masked AES software presented in SAC 2016 by Schwabe and Stoffelen as masked software https://github.com/Ko-/aes-armcortexm

-a mased AES hardware based on threshod implementation presented in COSADE 2017 by Ueno, Homma, and Aoki as masked hardware https://github.com/homma-lab/curse_of_re-encryption (published in this repository)
+a masked AES hardware based on threshod implementation presented in COSADE 2017 by Ueno, Homma, and Aoki as masked hardware https://github.com/homma-lab/curse_of_re-encryption (published in this repository)

 # Quick Start Guide